SalesConnection/Caction-Support/docs/Check_Pending_Data.md

 *Note: The following step done is done by user in Mobile App.

-1. On the Sales Connection mobile app, go to the "Dashboard" page.
+1. On the Caction mobile app, go to the "Dashboard" page.

    <p align="center">
       <img src="img/Check_Pending_Data_Using_App_Step_1.png" alt="Check Pending Data Using App Step 1" width="280" height="550">